eivicent/almost-a-hero-free-chest-analyzer/README.md

 Text and numbers were extracted directly from the parts of the screenshot with function `tesseract::ocr_data()`

 Rarity of the items was exctracted by selecting 1 pixel of the border of each and reading its RGB composition with function `imager::color.at()`.
-For some reason I have not investigated, this function gives slightly different values for objects of the same rarity.
+For some reason I have not investigated, this function gives slightly different values for objects that are the same rarity and thus the same colour.

-To overcome this problem, I have used a clustering method to group the most similar values in rarity groups.
-I have tried three approaches:
+To overcome this problem, I have used a clustering method to group the most similar values in rarity groups, given an example for each rarity.
-1. Using k-means on the RGB data set
-2. Using k-means on the reduced RGB dataset using PCA method
-3. Using k-means with known centers.

 ## Results & Conclusions